SaniyaKhullar/NetREm/README.md

 alpha_lasso_val = 0.01

 # Building the network regularized regression model:
-# Please note To include nodes found in the gene expression data that are not found in the PPI Network (e.g. TF6 in our case), we use False for the overlapped_nodes_only argument (otherwise, we would only use TFs 1 to 5):
+# Please note: To include nodes found in the gene expression data that are not found in the PPI Network (e.g. TF6 in our case), we use False for the overlapped_nodes_only argument (otherwise, we would only use TFs 1 to 5):
 netrem_demo = nm.geneRegulatNet(edge_list = edge_list,
                                 beta_net = beta_network_val,
                                 alpha_lasso = alpha_lasso_val,